This information will help you approach writing your LLCL Honours thesis.

 The Students should be aware of the Honours Thesis Progress Report which is to be completed midway through their candidature.
 Satisfactory progress in the thesis project is required in order to complete Part A of the thesis.
-A student cannot proceed to Part B of their candidature without satisfactory progress being achieved in Part A. Area honours coordinators can provide more detail about the assessment of ‘Satisfactory Progress’ for students.
-Honours interim progress reports should be submitted after 5 months in the case of a 24-point dissertation (F/T) taken over 12 months.
+A student cannot proceed to Part B of their candidature without satisfactory progress being achieved in Part A. Discipline honours coordinators can provide more detail about the assessment of ‘Satisfactory Progress’ for students.
+Honours interim progress reports should be submitted after 5 months in the case of a 24-point thesis (F/T) taken over 12 months.
 Any problems regarding the process of supervision should be addressed.
 The report is to be discussed with and signed by the student.

 The thesis may be written in English or in the target language.
 If the thesis is written in the target language, the abstract should be written in English.

 Students writing the thesis in the target language should also discuss with their supervisor whether to reference in the target language or in English.

 - abstract (short summary of the thesis preceding the main text)

 - possibly a preface which may provide background information helpful to a reading of the thesis

 - list of tables and figures as relevant

 - proper and consistent citation (either the in-text system or the footnote system of referencing may be used.
 As these conventions differ slightly from discipline to discipline, it is advisable to discuss the matter with the supervisor.)